ds5110/git-intro/README.md

 make csv
 ```

-* If you make a local copy of a dataset, be sure to clearly identify the source anything you did to it.
+* If you make a local copy of a dataset, be sure to provide appropriate attribution.
+* Be very clear about anything you did to process the data and reproduce reproduce all results.
 * One nice thing about *make* is that you can edit the Makefile with having to edit this README.
 * One annoying thing about *make* is that indents in the Makefile must be tabs -- spaces don't work.
 * If you don't have `make` then you're probably using Windows.
 If so, consider [Cygwin](https://www.cygwin.com/).